-As an incentive to save in super, the Government contributes .50c for every after-tax contribution made to super up to a stated maximum, subject to certain eligibility requirements.
+As an incentive to save in super, the Government contributes 50 cents for every after-tax contribution made to super up to a stated maximum, subject to certain eligibility requirements.

-You will be eligible for the co-contribution for a financial year if:
+To be eligible for the co-contribution you must:

-- you are less than 71 years old at the end of the financial year, and
+- be less than 71 years old at the end of the financial year, and

-- you lodge an income tax return for the relevant financial year.
+- lodge your tax return for the relevant financial year

 Complying super fund

 A complying super fund is a super fund that has elected to be regulated under the Superannuation Industry (Supervision) Act 1993.

 - Tax-deductible contributions made by an individual (eg self employed).